Oberwolfach Leibniz Fellows

 - Common funding of postdocs together with universities, Max-Planck-Institutes and other research centres so that the total duration of the fellowship will cover a period of at least one year.

-In order to foster the contacts of the postdocs with active research groups at universities and other research centres, the research stay at Oberwolfach can be split into several periods (usually not less than one month).
+In order to foster the contacts of the postdocs with active research groups at universities and other research centres, the research stay at Oberwolfach can be split into two periods not less than one month.
 Small research groups should spend at least half of the stay together at Oberwolfach.
-The period of the research stay can also be chosen depending on the date of Oberwolfach workshops, mini-workshops or seminars that are close to the fellow’s field of scientific research.
+The period of the research stay can also be proposed depending on the date of Oberwolfach workshops, mini-workshops or seminars that are close to the fellow’s field of scientific research.

-The financing of the Oberwolfach Leibniz Fellows is usually provided by a scholarship for the duration of the stay at the MFO.
-During the stay at the MFO short trips in connection with the research project will be possible, in agreement with the institute’s director.
+The financing of the Oberwolfach Leibniz Fellows is usually provided by a scholarship support for the duration of the stay at the MFO.
+During the stay at the MFO a short trip (1-2 weeks) to a nearby university or conference in connection with the research project will be possible, in agreement with the institute’s vice director.

 An application as an Oberwolfach Leibniz Fellow can also be arranged through an application within the European Post-Doctoral Institute EPDI which offers full Postdoc positions at the following European Research Institutes: